Laburnum: Cultivation

 Laburnum species and hybrids are cultivated as ornamental trees for gardens and parks.
 They are also trained as espaliers on pergolas, for ceilings of pendant flowers in season.
 In its natural form, Laburnum is a shrubby, multi-branched tree, but it is often pruned to maintain a single trunk which displays the smooth green bark.

 Gardeners are advised to remove the spent seedpods after flowering because they sap the strength of the tree and are the most poisonous part.
 Generally Laburnum does not perform well in hot climates, and has a reduced life-span if grown in climates with warm winters.
 Afternoon shade and the occasional deep watering are advisable in areas with hot, dry summers.
 They do best in climates with moderate winter and summer temperatures, ideally Oceanic climates like those of the Pacific Northwest and Northern Europe.
-Laburnum trees are ubiquitous in England, Wales, Scotland and Ireland, where they are commonly planted as lawn specimens or in shrub borders.
+Laburnum trees are ubiquitous in the British Isles, where they are commonly planted as lawn specimens or in shrub borders.

 Most garden specimens are of the hybrid between the two species, Laburnum × watereri 'Vossii' (Voss's laburnum), which combines the longer racemes of L. alpinum with the denser flowers of L. anagyroides; it also has the benefit of low seed production.
 It has gained the Royal Horticultural Society's Award of Garden Merit.